wlchrist/Reading-Materials/README.md

 # Reading-Materials
-## Description:
+### Description:
-Compiled list of useful links and readings for my personal enjoyment and self actualization.
+Compiled list of useful links and readings for personal enrichment.
 Most of the links below are in no specific order.

 # Computer Science and Software Engineering
 ## Languages